Field equation of thermodynamic gravity and galactic rotational curves: Analyses of rotational velocity curves

 \subsection{Discussion}

 NGC 3198 is a barred spiral galaxy known for its prototypical flat rotation curve, \cite{vanAlbada1985,KarEta15a,GenEta13a}.
 It was chosen because all three investigated theories provide a good fit for the observed velocity data.
-Additional galaxies will be investigated in future work.
-It is well-studied in the context of MOND, as the standard value of $a_0$ cannot predict the rotational velocity curve unless the distance of the galaxy is adjusted.
-Randriamampandry and Carignan found an acceptable MOND fit with $a_0$ about half the standard value.
-A much smaller distance is needed than the Cepheid-distance of $13.8$ Mpc \cite{MONDvsDMhaloes}.
-As seen in Fig. \ref{fig:ngc3198-gal}, thermodynamic gravity can very similarly match the rotation curves of the ISO DM model and also of MOND, with $a_0$ being allowed to vary.
-A notable difference that TG seems to be more sensitive to the density distribution of the barionic matter, as it is apparent in the region where the density of the atomic hydrogen is negative, indicating the oversimplified nature of the spherical symmetric mass modell.
+It is remarkable that first MOND based rotation curve fits give acceptable result only with varying MOND acceleration parameters \cite{MONDvsDMhaloes,Wang_2021}.
+However, a more sophisticated modelling methodology considers the observation uncertainties and results in a good modelling also with the fixed, universal $a_0$, as in the MOND EFE model of Li et al. \cite{LiEta19a,Li_2020}.
+In our work, thermodynamic gravity can very similarly match the rotation curves as the DC14 model DM and also as MOND EFE.

 In TG, the $K$ parameter arising from the coupling can naturally vary between galaxies, allowing for a more versatile approach, while still having a strong foundation.